m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/tdd/junit/junit.md

 #### Testing Timeouts

+We can annotate methods & Class with `@Timeout` which accepts two parameters: value and unit.

 We mostly work with two functions:

 * assertTimeout(): Assert the execution of the supplier before given time exceeded.